Kip McKean: Resignation from the International Churches of Christ

 Beginning in the late 1990s, McKean's moral authority as the leader of the movement came into question.
 Expectations for continued numerical growth and the pressure to sacrifice financially to support missionary efforts took its toll.
 Added to this was the loss of local leaders to new planting projects.
 In some areas, decreases in membership began to occur.
 At the same time, the realization was growing that the accumulated cost of his leadership style and associated advantages were outweighing the benefits.
 In 2001, McKean was asked by a group of long-standing elders in the ICOC to take a sabbatical from overall leadership of the ICOC.
 On 12 November 2001, McKean wrote that he had decided to take a sabbatical from his role as the leader of the International Churches of Christ.
 He issued the following statement:

-One year later, In November 2002, McKean announced his resignations from his roles as World Missions Evangelist and leader of the world sector leaders.
+One year later, In November 2002, McKean announced his resignations from his roles as World Missions Evangelist and head of the world sector leaders.
 He cited ongoing family problems, apologized for his own arrogance and said that his sins "have weakened and embittered many in our churches", and "these sins have surfaced in my family as well as the church."
 A year earlier one of his children had left the church.
 Referring to this event, McKean said: "This, along with my leadership sins of arrogance, and not protecting the weak caused uncertainty in my leadership among some of the World Sector Leaders."
 Additionally, his over emphasis on numerical goals, not seeking discipling in his own life and claiming God's victories as his own, were cited by McKean as the reasons for his resignation.

 His resignation was acknowledged by a letter from the elders the following day.

 After a period leading an ICOC congregation in Portland, Oregon, he started a new church separated from the ICOC.
 This movement was named the International Christian Church by him.
 The period following McKean's resignation from leadership and departure was followed by a number of changes in the ICOC.

 International Christian Church

 On 15 October 2006, McKean published in the Portland church bulletin the first of a three-part series entitled, "Partners in the Gospel."
 Though the names "Portland Movement" and "Sold-Out Discipling Movement" had been used for over a year, these three articles were the first formal announcement of the birth of the International Christian Church.
 It was only after this October 2006 date that any church affiliated with the Portland Church changed their name to ICC.

 Since 2006, the congregations under McKean's leadership have been called the International Christian Church.

 In April 2007, McKean and his wife Elena left the Portland International Christian Church to plant the City of Angels International Christian Church in Los Angeles.
 McKean and his wife were accompanied by 40 other leaders from the Portland ICC.

-The ICC via their Good News Network broadcast claims a worldwide membership of over 10,000 as of May 2022.